When you’re up against serious criminal charges, it can feel like you vs. the world.

 We Handle All Types of Criminal Charges in Minneapolis, MN

 State data shows that criminal charges in Minneapolis, MN, are increasing yearly.
-Assault offenses alone have increased 9.8% since 2021.
+Assault offenses alone have increased by 9.8% since 2021.

 At Martine Law, we believe that criminal defense matters, and at our law firm, we stand beside those facing charges, fighting for favorable outcomes to get them the second chance they deserve.